nicolerivera1/colombian-teleconnections/README.md

 This project would not have been possible without the invaluable support of:

-* My professors and thesis advisors, Isabel [Last Name] and Boris [Last Name], for their guidance and mentorship throughout this research.
+* My professors and thesis advisors, Isabel Hoyos and Boris Rodriguez, for their guidance and mentorship throughout this research.
 * The University of Antioquia for providing the academic environment and resources necessary for this work.
 * My loved ones, for their unwavering support and encouragement throughout this journey.